Ameenafz248/expl-docs/docs/lex.md

     1. Write a lex file
         1. To count the number of lines, words, and characters in the input.
         2. To count the number of integers and floating point numbers appearing in the input.
-        3. To list out all words of length three, starting with "A" to uppercase.
+        3. To list out all words of length three, starting with "A".
         4. To list out all C-like comments (both single line and multi line comments) from a text file.

 ## References